abranjith/awsdb/README.md

 **Create db object:**

-\#created with defaults - resource="dynamodb", region_name='us-east-1', endpoint_url=None.
+\#creates with defaults - resource="dynamodb", region_name='us-east-1', endpoint_url=None.
 This works fine if you are using this in an aws lambda function

 `		db = DB()`